Odd moments in the distribution of primes: Three-term integer sums: Proof of Theorem

 Note that the last four terms each require precisely that $d_1 = d_2 = d_3$ in order to be nonzero; each of these can be written as $\d_{1,2,3}$, so that their sum is $2 \d_{1,2,3}$.
-The following lemma addresses the contribution of these last four terms. \begin{lemma} We have
+The following lemma addresses the contribution of these last four terms. \begin{lemma} Let $h \ge 4$ be an integer.
+Then

 \end{lemma} \begin{proof} Note that the left-hand expression is precisely $2\sum_{d \le h} \S_0(\{d,d,d\};q)$.
 Expanding $\S_0$ and applying Lemma \ref{integerSeulerproduct} yields

 as desired. \end{proof}